Madhav2133/ENPM662-Robot-Modeling/docs/install_ubuntu.rst

 `How to Dual Boot Ubuntu 22.04 LTS and Windows 11 <https://youtu.be/QKn5U2esuRk>`_

 .. warning::
-    * The tutorial explains dual booting :guilabel:`Windows 11` with :guilabel:`Ubuntu 22.04`, however we will be using :guilabel:`Ubuntu 20.04`.
+    * The tutorial explains dual booting :guilabel:`Windows 11` with :guilabel:`Ubuntu 22.04`.

-    * The steps shown in the video can be followed just make sure you get the ISO Image for Ubuntu 20.04.

     * Make sure you have turned off the bitlocker or save your bitlocker encryption keys such that they are available when you want to boot back to Windows.

 Docker